 Whether it’s your first or fifth mortgage, you may be surprised by the amount of paperwork you will encounter in the mortgage process.
 These documents are not intended to confuse you, but are provided to make sure you’re a fully informed borrower.

 Use the below information to help familiarize yourself with the paperwork you may come across from application to closing.
 With this information — and help from your lender — you can navigate the home buying process more confidently.

-Credit Report: A report provided by an independent credit rating agency that provides information on an individual’s credit history, including their record of on-time or late payments and debts owed to other lenders.
-Used by the lender to help assess a borrower’s credit worthiness and help determine the terms of a mortgage loan.
+Credit Report: A report provided by an independent credit rating agency that provides information on an individual’s credit history, including their payment history and debts owed to other lenders.
+It is used by lenders to help assess a borrower’s creditworthiness and determine the terms of a mortgage loan.

 Prequalification Letter: Different from a preapproval letter, this letter is a less formal document that tells a potential borrower how much money they could likely borrow.

 Purchase Agreement or Sales Contract: The agreement between a buyer and seller of a piece of real estate.
 It describes the terms and conditions (such as the price) under which a buyer agrees to purchase the property from a seller, and may also be called an Offer or Agreement.

 Form 1003 or Uniform Residential Loan Application: A document required for nearly all mortgage loan applications that includes the borrower’s income and assets as well as a description of the home for which the mortgage is being applied.